liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 that it's available from Marketplace.
 Briefly describe the differences between the CE and EE versions of the new Calendar portlet. -->

-### Configuring the new Calendar portlet
+### Configuring the Calendar Portlet

-Once you've added the new Calendar portlet to page, open its configuration dialog box by clicking on the wrench icon in the portlet's title bar and selecting *Configuration*.
+Once you've added the new Calendar portlet to a page, open its configuration dialog box by clicking on the wrench icon in the portlet's title bar and selecting *Configuration*.
 The Setup tab provides three sub-tabs of configurable
 settings: *User Settings*, *Templates*, and *Email From*.